Generic name: alvimopan [ AL-vi-MOE-pan ]

 Tell your caregivers right away if you have pale skin, easy bruising or bleeding, painful or difficult urination, or confusion with uneven heart rate, leg discomfort, muscle weakness or limp feeling, and increased urination.

-You should not use Entereg if you are allergic to alvimopan, if you have severe liver or kidney disease, or if you have used a narcotic medication within the past 7 days, such as:
+You should not use Entereg if you have severe liver or kidney disease.

 How is Entereg given?

 Entereg is given only in a hospital for a short period of time.

 You will receive your first dose of Entereg before your surgery.
 You will then be given additional doses 2 times per day for up to 7 days.

 This medicine should not be used for longer than 7 days after your surgery.

 FOR HOSPITAL USE ONLY: